chapel-lang/chapel/doc/rst/technotes/extern.rst

 This feature strives to support C global variables, functions, structures, typedefs, enums, and some #defines.
 Structures always generate a Chapel record, and pointers to a structure are represented with c_ptr(struct type).
-Also, pointer arguments to functions are always represented with c_ptr or c_string instead of the ref intent.
+Also, pointer arguments to functions are always represented with c_ptr or c_ptrConst instead of the ref intent.

 Note that functions or variables declared within an extern block should either